SHE WOKE BLIND to the scream of a siren.

 Tannor flattened herself against the wall as Goren and Fil fired blindly into the hall through the newly opened gap.
 A string of return shots spattered the wall behind them, leaving the dark scorch marks of an electric shotgun, then stopped.
 Tannor spotted her gun where she’d stupidly left it ten feet away.
 The shooting had paused.
 She wanted her weapon, then she wanted to get into the other room with the queen without the intruders seeing her.
 The urgency ached in her muscles, hurt her down to the bone.

 A second round of shots from another angle made Goren dive to the floor, but Tannor’s momentum brought her in line with one charge.
 It hit the side of her head and she fell.
 The pulse penetrated the skin down to her skull, but no further, and every muscle in her body momentarily clenched in an excruciating seizure.
 She didn’t regain her sight in time to see what came flying into the room next, but whatever it was, it exploded in a wave of concussion that had to have taken down Fil, the only one still standing when Tannor fell.

 The floor was wood, old and unkind.
 She was glad she’d chosen to put down rugs.

 As soon as she could move, she eased a hand up and pressed hard through the pain to stem the bleeding.
 Head wounds bled.
 She knew that.

-She also knew enough to tell that they’d been firing charges too weak to kill a person, even with a direct hit to a vital area.
+She also knew enough to tell that they’d been firing charges too weak to kill a person, even with a hit to a vital area.
 With her vision still grayed out, she rolled to face away from the door with her wounded side to the floor.
-Tannor had landed close enough to reach out to her gun.
-Though she knew without looking exactly where it was, she kept completely still.
+Tannor had landed close enough to reach out to her gun and she knew without looking exactly where it lay, but she kept completely still.

 It took a moment for the roaring in her head to subside.